-Is it worth going to Hudson Yards with children?
+Is it worth going to Hudson Yards with kids?

 The answer is yes.
-Any place surrounded by green areas and spectacular buildings will allow you to have some time to play but also to be distracted by the shapes of the skyscrapers.
+Any place surrounded by greenery and spectacular buildings will allow them to have some time to play but also to be distracted by the shapes of the skyscrapers.
 In addition, The Vessel, for example, has elevators if you have a stroller and The High Line also has access ramps and elevators.

 In addition, it is precisely in the High Line park that you will see many New York families strolling on weekends.
 If you have come to New York with your children, take them to enjoy the modernist Hudson Yards without a doubt.